cordialgerm/foe_foundry/data/5e_canonical/axe_beak.md

 ***Beak***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 6 (1d8+2) slashing damage.

 An **axe beak** is a tall flightless bird with strong legs and a heavy, wedge-shaped beak.
-It has a nasty disposition and tends to attack any unfamiliar creature that wanders too close.
+It has a nasty disposition and tends to attack any unfamiliar creature that wanders too close.</statblock>